What Does Your Child’s Educational Evaluation Really Tell You?

 - Are those (bottom-up) functions/processes working properly?

-It is important to remember that even if your child had a hearing screening, this is insufficient if your child is struggling (learn why here)
+Even if your child passed a hearing screening, that is not if your child is struggling.
+(Learn why here)

 What the Scores Say

-The scores tell the school if the child has enough of a gap to justify the expense of support services.
+The scores tell the school whether the gap is large enough to qualify for support services.

 What The Scores Don’t Say

-What may not be explained to you, is when a child’s struggle is real, but not severe enough to allow for the school to provide the support.
-A child score as low as the bottom 17% in a specific function and not qualify for services because they are “only” 1 standard deviation away from the average student.
+What may not be explained clearly is that a child’s struggle can be very real, but still not severe enough for the school to provide support.
+A child can score as low as the bottom 16% in a specific function and not qualify for services because they are “only” 1 standard deviation away from the average student.

 Or your child may only get supports in those areas in which they scored poorly enough.